 There are points of the narrative that I am still circling over in the plot where I have written more than I need to.
 Working through story points has left me feeling dizzy at times dodging back and forth through the words and having little ability to clearly address too many words when my focus has been locked onto how the narrative reads as a flowing story.
 I will cull some of these points of the story that stand out to me as too much before I move onto chapter two.
-It feels right to go back and address these areas, I am hesitant though because I love words, I have too many words for this reason.
-I’ve written too many words in some of these parts also because I am creating a turning point in the story, or a crucial moment of some type, something that I want to be significant where lots of words seemingly gave the story points a physical weight on the page.
+It feels right to go back and address these areas, I am hesitant though because I love words, there are too many words for this reason.
+I’ve over-written some of these parts also because I am creating a turning point in the story, or a crucial moment of some type, something that I want to be significant where lots of words seemingly give the story a physical weight on the page.

 With chapter two well in sight I’m mindful of not rushing into it, I want to be able to read and digest the work that I have done on chapter one.
-I want chapter one to be the most progress made on my work in progress with clear insights into what I have done and what I have created to work with regarding the whole novel.
+I want chapter one to be the most progress made on my WIP with clear insights into what I have done and what I have created to work in regard to the whole novel.

 I’ve managed to delete about 500 words to bring the chapter one word count below 5,000 words.
-It feels good to have done it, it was easier to delete words than I thought it would be, and it highlighted the story by removing what served only as fluff.
-Reading through to cull words and sentences as a task though was a challenging exercise because it was difficult to be mindful of the flow at the same time.
+It feels good to have done it, it was easier to delete words than I thought it would be and it highlighted the story by removing what served only as fluff.
+Reading through to cull words and sentences as a task though is a challenging exercise because it’s difficult to be mindful of the flow at the same time.
 There are sections that need more attention regarding the flow of the story.
-Less is more is a great rule that can serve to bring what’s important into the foreground.
+Less is more is a great rule that serves to bring what’s important into the foreground.
 I want the story to speak to the imagination and carry the reader along effortlessly.
 Whether I can do this or not will be in the reading of it by another which is the next step when I put this first draft of chapter one aside.

 For now I’m more interested in getting the story onto the page than making it perfect.
 Chapter one is ready for some fresh eyes to read it, so I’ll pass it onto a friend who has volunteered to read for me.
 I’m very lucky to have had this offer, I only expect to get another’s insight and feedback.
 If feedback includes editing, tense and/or story notes then that is even more of a bonus for me.
 Really, whatever my friend wants to contribute re: reading I’m grateful for their input.
 A new perspective on my work will be very welcome.